5 Fun Facts and 4 Great Activities for Presidents' Day!

 - Have a minute?
 Learn about any US President in 60 seconds with these videos from PBS.

-* Promo code PRES20 is for online use only.
-Total must be at least $75 before tax and shipping.
+*Promo code PRES2021 is for online use only.
+Total must be at least $125 before tax and shipping.
 One use per customer.
-Offer valid from February 17, 2020 through February 24, 2020 at 11:59 p.m.
+Offer ends February 15, 2021 at 11:59 p.m.
 (EST).
 Cannot be combined with any other offer.
+Offer valid for orders placed in the continental U.S. only.